Amazonian brown brocket: Distribution and habitat

 It is known from Panama (in Isla San José of the Pearl Islands only; endemic subspecies M. n. permira), Colombia, Venezuela, Guyana, Suriname, French Guiana, eastern Ecuador, eastern Peru, Brazil and possibly northern Bolivia.
 Habitats it is found in include primarily nonflooded Amazonian tropical rainforest, and locally also tropical deciduous forest and xeric shrublands, at altitudes up to 1500 m.
 However, reports from the latter habitats may actually represent M. gouazoubira.

 Breeding

 Breeding occurs year-round in some areas, with births tending to be concentrated in the rainy season.

 Threats

 It is threatened by deforestation and by diseases spread by cattle, but not particularly by hunting.

 Taxonomy

 It is sympatric with the larger M. americana over much of its range (the latter tends to have significantly higher population densities), and reportedly also with M. gouazoubira in a few areas.
 It was considered a subspecies of M. gouazoubira, with which it is parapatric, until 2000.
 Under normal viewing conditions it is not easily distinguished from M. gouazoubira, but unlike M. americana it is gray-brown overall with paler underparts.

+Hybrids with Mazama gouazoubira

+The occurrence of hybrids between the two species are documented.